-- Any of the partnerships shown in the sections above may be used for the evaluations. - Evaluation of a combination that they have just taught, one that they are about to teach, or one that they have not previously seen. - Sole or shared use of an enclosed area.
+- Any of the partnerships shown in the sections above may be used for the evaluations. - Evaluation of a combination that they have just taught, one that they are about to teach, or one that that they have previously seen. - Sole or shared use of an enclosed area.

-LUNGE OR WORK IN HAND AN UNKNOWN HORSE ON THE FLAT
+LUNGE AN UNKNOWN HORSE ON THE FLAT AND OVER FENCES

-In this section the candidate will ground school an unknown horse to show improvement and to assess its ability, scope technique and movement.
-The session time will be approximately 30 minutes in duration, followed by a one to one discussion.
+In this section, the candidate will lunge an unknown horse on the flat and over fences to show improvement and assess its ability, scope, technique and movement.
+The session time will be approximately 30 minutes in duration followed by a one to one discussion.

-Assessors will be observing the candidate's ability to prepare the horse for ground schooling, the safety, the handling of the equipment and their technique.
-Candidates will discuss with the Assessors the athletic ability of the horse and how future work might improve the way of going.
+Assessors will be observing the candidates' ability to prepare the horse for jumping on the lunge, the safety, the handling of the equipment and the lungeing technique.
+Candidates will discuss with Assessors the ability of the horse on the flat and over a fence and how future work might improve it.

-- Show ability to lunge/work in hand a horse or pony on the flat. - Show ability to assess and evaluate horses on the lunge/in hand. - Show ability to use exercises to aid improvement of horses on the lunge/in hand. - Recognise strengths and limitations in horse's performance. - Show clear understanding of systematic training of horses. - Show ability to plan development and future planning.
+- Show ability to lunge horses/ponies on the flat and over fences. - Show ability to give clear instructions to assistants. - Show ability to assess and evaluate horses on the lunge. - Show ability to use exercises to aid improvement of horses on the lunge. - Show ability to use jump equipment safely when lungeing. - Recognise strengths and limitations in horses performance. - Show clear understanding of systematic training of horses. - Show ability to plan development and future planning.

-- Horse/pony of any size or type. - Horse/pony of any age from 3 years upwards. - Horse/pony of any level of ability and experience. - Equipment of any variety. - Horse/pony with limited or significant experience on the lunge. - Horse/pony capable of various qualities of work from limited to excellent. - Sole use of an enclosed area.
+- Horse/pony of any size or type (provided by the assessment centre). - Horse/pony of any age from 3 years upwards. - Horse/pony of any level of ability and experience. - Equipment of any variety. - Horse/pony with limited or significant experience on the lunge. - Horse/pony capable of various qualities of work from limited to excellent. - Sole use of an enclosed area with assistants available.

-DEMONSTRATE TRAINING PHILOSOPHIES WITH OWN DRESSAGE HORSE
+DEMONSTRATE TRAINING PHILOSOPHIES WITH OWN HORSE

-In this section, the candidate will demonstrate their training philosophies with a ridden demonstration on their own horse.
+In this section, the candidate will demonstrate their training philosophies with their own horse/pony.
 This is the opportunity for the candidate to show excellence in their training.
 The horse presented should be able to perform at the highest level of its training.